Born: 21st May 1897, Ipswich.

 1 general domestic servant.

-Valentine attended Ipswich School – entered 1906 – he was in the O.T.C.
+Valentine was educated at Ipswich School – entered 1906 – he was in the O.T.C.
 Valentine left in 1912 to enter the business of his uncle Messrs.
 T. Parkington & Son, Ipswich.

 Valentine’s medals were sent to his family on the 4th August 1921.

-Valentine is remembered on Ipswich School’s War memorial.
+Valentine is also remembered on the Chapel war memorial at Ipswich School.